tursodatabase/libsql-client-ts/README.md

 console.log(rs);
 ```

+If you are querying a `sqld` instance on your local machine, use the `ws:` URL it provides.

 `authToken` in the config object is a token that your sqld instance recognizes to allow client access.
 For Turso databases, [a token is obtained using the Turso CLI][turso-cli-token].
+No token is required by default when running `sqld` on its own.

 ## Supported URLs